johandersson/eatthefrog/README.md

 The program is reads and writes the tasks in Outlook, so you don't need this program to work according to the A-B-C method, but the program is thought to simplify the process.

 # Features
 - Easily add several tasks at the same time.
-This is useful for when you use the "Inbox" in the program to quickly add tasks to your pending tasks.
+This is useful for when you use the To do view in the program as an "Inbox" to quickly add tasks to your pending tasks.
 - Search for tasks
 - Task focus timer that logs time in the actual-work field in the Outlook task.